mucsci-students/2023sp-420-Maryjane/README.md

 ### Command
 Our use of Vorpal commands and all commands in commands.js are object-oriented callback functions.
 These implementations can be found in the [CLI_Controller](https://github.com/mucsci-students/2023sp-420-Maryjane/blob/develop/src/controllers/CLI_Controller.js).

+### Observer
+For every button, textField, and menu item in the GUI, we have a certain event listener that listens for a specific action.
+For example, When you click on any [hexagon button](https://github.com/mucsci-students/2023sp-420-Maryjane/blob/develop/index.html), an onClick event listner calls a function in the [Gui Controller](https://github.com/mucsci-students/2023sp-420-Maryjane/blob/develop/src/controllers/GUI_Controller.js) which will then call a function in the [Gui View](https://github.com/mucsci-students/2023sp-420-Maryjane/blob/develop/src/views/GUI_View) that will update what letter is shown on the screen.

 ## 🖊️ Authors

 👤 **Jonathan Rivera**